Sssanp/Neira_Sandra_AJAX-App-Assignment-/README.md

 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D
 ## History
->Working based on randomiser_api previously created in class I got this API to work, I also added a spinner from the internet and some images.
+>Working based on the last earbuds website assignment and randomiser_api example previously created in class I got this API to work, I also added a spinner from the internet and some images.
 ## Features
 * `Connect & Pull Data from API`: Utilizes the Fetch API to connect to the specified API endpoints and retrieve data.
 * `Output JSON Data & Use Template Element`: Processes and displays JSON data using the HTML <template> element for efficient rendering.